 Generating the Dyslexia Index

-The objective of the Profiler was to generate a numerical output for every student participant - their Dyslexia Index (Dx) - and it was considered appropriate to aggregate the input-values of the Profiler in such a way that a high final Dx value points towards a high level of dyslexia-ness.
-However, as the Dx Profiler was designed to include a balance of positively and negatively phrased statements (see sub-section 3.2(II)), if dimension-statement values were aggregated without taking account of whether a high or a low value was a marker of strong levels of dyslexia-ness, the Dyslexia Index value would be skewed.
+The objective of the Profiler was to generate a numerical output for every student participant - their Dyslexia Index (Dx) - and it was considered appropriate to aggregate the input-values of the Profiler in such a way that a high final Dx value indicated a high level of dyslexia-ness.
+However, as the Dx Profiler was designed to include a balance of positively and negatively phrased statements (see sub-section 3.2(II)), if dimension-statement values were aggregated without taking account of whether a high or a low value for any particular statement was a marker of a high level of dyslexia-ness, the Dyslexia Index value would be compromised.
 For example, for Dimension #2: 'My spelling is generally very good', it is reasonable to expect that a strongly dyslexic participant would be likely to disagree with this statement, and hence record a low value for this dimension.
 Whereas for Dimension #1, relating to slow uptake of early years basic reading skills, the same respondent may be likely to record a high value, indicating strong agreement with the statement.
 Hence the value outputs for some statements needed to be reverse-coded to ensure that high values on all statements indicated high levels of dyslexia-ness.

 This was a process that could only be achieved after data had been collected from participants in the research later.
 However, likely 'candidates' for reverse-coding were identified at the design stage 'by eye'.
 A more rigorous approach was applied post hoc by conducting a Product-Moment Correlation between the dimension being 'tested' and the weighted mean-average of the remaining 19 dimensions, using Dx data collected from participants in the study.
 It is acknowledged that this process is tentative and limited, not least because some dimensions that remained in the aggregate whilst the dimension being tested was removed could themselves require reverse-coding.
-This aspect of the Dx Profiler needs more work, not least should the metric be developed for wider deployment which may form the topic for a later project.
+This aspect of the Dx Profiler would require developmental work should the metric be more widely deployed, and this may form the topic for a later project.
 However, in this current study, the process was considered robust enough to enable the outputs from the Profiler to be used.

-Table #4 shows the list of 20 dimensions, whether a high (H) or a low (L) value was expected to be a marker of strong dyslexia-ness, the corresponding value for the correlation co-efficient, r , between the dimension and the weighted mean of the remaining nineteen dimensions generated from the complete datapool post-hoc, and whether or not that dimension's output was subsequently reverse-coded (RC).
-In the event, only dimension #2: 'my spelling is generally very good' was reverse-coded due to a relatively high negative correlation with Dx of r = - 0.51.
-Of the other dimensions that were expected to require reverse-coding, these correlations with Dx were close to zero, suggesting that the impact on the aggregated final Dyslexia Index by either reverse-coding or not would be minimal.
+Table #4 shows the list of 20 dimensions, whether a high or a low value was expected to be a marker of strong dyslexia-ness, the corresponding value for the correlation co-efficient, r , between the dimension and the weighted mean of the remaining nineteen dimensions generated from the complete datapool post-hoc, and whether or not that dimension's output was subsequently reverse-coded (RC).
+In the event, only dimension #2: 'my spelling is generally very good' was reverse-coded due to a relatively high negative correlation with Dx of r = - 0.51, which was expected.
+Of the other dimensions that might require reverse-coding, these correlations with Dx were close to zero, suggesting that the impact on the aggregated final Dyslexia Index by either reverse-coding or not would be minimal.

 Table #4: Dyslexia-ness dimensions reverse-coding summary